BhavyaSoneji/Noteify/README.md

-# Notes App
+# Noteify

 A simple and elegant note-taking application built with React and Vite.
-This app allows users to create, view, and delete notes with a clean and responsive user interface.
+Noteify allows users to create, view, and delete notes with a clean and responsive user interface.

 ## Features